 Like her father 50 years ago, Dr. Ruth Padilla DeBorst was invited as a plenary speaker to speak about justice and the social implications of the Gospel.
 Dr. Padilla is one of the leading theological voices representing the Latino community in the global church today, and she is the modern heir of the misión integral movement begun by Rene Padilla and Samuel Escobar.

 Dr. Ruth Padilla shared a compelling message on the topic of justice on Monday night of the conference.
 In fact, it was the only plenary talk on the subject.
 Her talk was wide ranging, and several sentences of her 15-minute presentation spoke to the deadly injustices occurring among the Palestinian people.
-To the dismay and deep anger of myself and many others, Lausanne sent out an email several days after Dr. Padilla’s talk, apologizing for it (even though they were given an advance copy which they approved), and shaming her publicly in front of the 5,000 physical attendees and thousands more participating in the conference virtually.
+To the dismay and deep anger of myself and many others, Lausanne sent out an email several days after Dr. Padilla’s talk, apologizing for it (even though Lausanne leadership was given an advance copy which they approved), and shaming her publicly in front of the 5,000 physical attendees and thousands more participating in the conference virtually.

 After this occurred I was so angry that I left the conference for a day to process my feelings with Erica while seeing the sights of Seoul.
 I know I was not alone in my indignation.
-I did not recover until the last day of the conference, supported by Erica, friends from justice orgs and my diverse global table group, and lifted by the inspiration of worship with brothers and sisters from Africa, Asia, Latin America, and the Middle East.
+I did not recover until the last day of the conference, supported by Erica, friends from justice orgs and my diverse table group, and lifted by the inspiration of worship with brothers and sisters from Africa, Asia, Latin America, and the Middle East.

 What Dr. Padilla experienced was a grave injustice.
 Of all the talks given that week, hers was the only one singled out for criticism.
 Prior to the apology email being sent out, I was already wrestling deeply with the conference because all of the chosen speakers from the US were white men, notwithstanding the fact that the greatest vitality of the US church is found today among immigrant churches.
 Neither was white Christian nationalism addressed, even though it represents one of the most significant obstacles to the spread of the Gospel in the world today.
 And then the email came.
 It knocked me off my feet because it threw Dr. Padilla “under the bus.”